mwomack117/Crystal-Counter/README.md

-# unit-4-gamie
-Crystal Collector Game
+# Crystal Counter Game
+A fun and interactive game for web browsers.

+### Game Instructions
  There will be four crystals displayed as buttons on the page.

-   * The player will be shown a random number at the start of the game.
+   * The player will be shown a random target number at the start of the game.

    * When the player clicks on a crystal, it will add a specific amount of points to the player's total score.